brettohland/ampersandsoftworks.com/content/posts/date-and-formatstyle-and-you.md

 // Lists
 ["Alba", "Bruce", "Carol", "Billson"].formatted() // "Alba, Bruce, Carol, and Billson"

+// TimeInterval
+let referenceDay = Date(timeIntervalSinceReferenceDate: 0)
+(referenceDay ..< referenceDay.addingTimeInterval(200)).formatted() // "12/31/00, 5:00 – 5:03 PM"

 ```

 You can see the variations that Apple provides to us.
 But we're going to focus solely on Date formatting in this post.

-According to Apple, the implementation under the hood still uses the various `Formatter` subclasses, but now the system handles the caching for us.
-Thankfully, this complexity is behind us.
+[According to Apple](https://forums.swift.org/t/how-to-use-the-new-formatstyle-to-format-an-int-to-hex/51176/5), the implementation under the hood still uses the various `Formatter` subclasses, but now the system handles the caching for us.
+Our long nightmare is over.

 Something to note, by default, the various formatters use the device's current Locale and Language to display all of its values.
-There are ways to set a fixed locale, but it differs for each type that conforms to `FormatStyle`.
+You are able to set a fixed Locale and Calendar

 ## Advanced Usage